 - Soak seeds in water/hydrogen peroxide solution for 6-12 hours.
 Place them in the chilled jar and return to refrigerator.

 -It helps to vary the temperature a little during the last month in the fridge.
 Do NOT freeze!
 At the end of the three months, remove and find a warm spot (70-75 degrees) to place them in overnight.
 Check for germination of seeds, and then place back in the fridge overnight.
 Temps of 80 degrees will stop germination.

 - When looking for germination, you will see a single root-tip breaking through the seed.
 If you see lots of fuzzy little roots, it's mold (don't worry).
 There's a distinct difference.

 - If you need to add water to your planting mix, use the water-hydrogen peroxide mix.

-- Water the seedling with the water-hydrogen peroxide mixture, don't over/under water.
+- Water the seedling with the water-hydrogen peroxide mixture; don't over/under water.

-Entered by AngieAnders
+Curated by AngieAnders

-GardenWeb Home Page | Forums | Rose Propagation Forum
+GardenWeb Home Page | Forums | Forum